Guitar Build Process

 Before routing the binding channels

-Doing these steps after attaching the bindings risks having to scrape the bindings too far back, leaving uneven thickness.
+Doing these steps after attaching the bindings risks having to scrape or sand the bindings too far back, leaving uneven thickness.

 Rout binding channels